 What kind of Plan is this?
-What information does this Summary provide?
+1 What information does this Summary Plan Description provide?
 1 ARTICLE I PARTICIPATION IN THE PLAN How do I participate in the Plan?
-1 What happens if I'm a Participant, terminate employment and then I'm rehired?
+What happens if I'm a Participant, terminate employment and then I'm rehired?
 2 ARTICLE II EMPLOYEE CONTRIBUTIONS What are salary deferrals and how do I contribute them to the Plan?
 2 What are "rollover" contributions?
-3 ARTICLE III EMPLOYER CONTRIBUTIONS What is the Employer matching contribution and how is it allocated?
-4 What is the Employer profit sharing contribution and how is it allocated?
-4 How is my service determined for allocation purposes?
-5 What are forfeitures and how are they allocated?
-En ror!
-Bookmark not defined.
-ARTICLE IV COMPENSATION AND ACCOUNT BALANCE What compensation is used to determine my Plan benefits?
-Is there a limit on the amount of compensation which can be considered?
-5 Is there a limit on how much can be contributed to my account each year?
-How is the money in the Plan invested?
+3 What are In-Plan Roth Conversions?
+3 What are In-Plan Roth Rollover Transfers?
+3 ARTICLE III EMPLOYER CONTRIBUTIONS What is the safe harbor contribution?
+What is the Employer profit sharing contribution and how is it allocated?
+How is my service determined for allocation purposes?
+What are forfeitures and how are they allocated?
+5 ARTICLE IV COMPENSATION AND ACCOUNT BALANCE What compensation is used to determine my Plan benefits?
+5 Is there a limit on the amount of compensation which can be considered?
+Is there a limit on the amount of compensation which can be considered: How is the money in the Plan invested?
 What investments are permitted?
-5 Who is responsible for selecting the investments for my contributions under the Plan?
-6 How frequently can I change my investment elections?
-6 Will Plan expenses be deducted from my account balance?
-6 ARTICLE V VESTING What is my vested interest in my account?
-6 How is my service determined for vesting purposes?
+Who is responsible for selecting the investments for my contributions under the Plan?
+How frequently can I change my investment elections?
+The first of the f ARTICLE V VESTING What is my vested interest in my account?
+7 How is my service determined for vesting purposes?
 7 What service is counted for vesting purposes?
-7 What happens to my non-vested account balance if I'm rehired?
+8 What happens to my non-vested account balance if I'm rehired?
 8 What happens if the Plan becomes a "top-heavy plan"?
-8 ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION AND HARDSHIP DISTRIBUT IONS Can I withdraw money from my account while working?
-8 Can I withdraw money from my account in the event of financial hardship?
-9
+8 ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION AND HARDSHIP DISTRIBUTIONS Can I withdraw money from my account while working?
+Can I withdraw money from my account in the event of financial hardship? -